cvxgrp/cvxportfolio/README.md

 based on the book [Multi-Period Trading via Convex Optimization](https://web.stanford.edu/~boyd/papers/pdf/cvx_portfolio.pdf) (also [available in print](https://www.amazon.com/Multi-Period-Trading-Convex-Optimization-Foundations/dp/1680833286/)).

-The documentation of the package is at [cvxportfolio.readthedocs.io](https://cvxportfolio.readthedocs.io/en/latest/).
+The documentation of the package is kindly hosted by [Read the Docs](https://readthedocs.org) at [cvxportfolio.readthedocs.io](https://cvxportfolio.readthedocs.io/en/latest/).

 Installation